openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ### Pulse Audio
 {:.no_toc}

 Pulse is the default and recommended audio system to use with OBPlayer.
-When audio mode settings are changed, __Reboot.__ Once rebooted, audio slider controls will be present in the dashboard under PULSE to set input and output levels.
+When audio mode settings are changed, __Restart.__ Once restarted, audio slider controls will be present in the dashboard under PULSE to set input and output levels.

-* On the __Outputs__ Tab, set audio output mode to PULSE.
+* On the `Outputs Tab` set audio output mode to PULSE.
 Disable the *Test Signal*   From `Sources Tab` enable the `Audio In Source` setting audio mode to "PULSE".

 * If using the GPIO switching Relay, connect a serial cable from the Player to the Switching Relay.
 On the Emergency Alerts tab, under Advanced Settings, enable the RS-232 DTR Alert signal.
 The RS-232 Device Filename should be set to the serial port (/dev/ttyS0 for Port 1, /dev/ttyS1 for Port 2).